namansngh64/WebDesign-HTML-CSS-JS/README.md

 # WebDesign-HTML-CSS-JS
-I tried to design a look-a-like of fittr.com for practice purpose.
-Using HTML,CSS and a little Javascript.
+I tried to design a look-a-like of fittr.com for practice purpose using HTML,CSS and a little Javascript.